LincaMarius/ISAP-1_Control_Unit/README.md

 ISAP Computer stands for Improved Simple as Possible Computer.

-This is the stage where we designed the Control Unit block of the ISAP-1 computer.
+This is the stage where I designed the Control Unit block of the ISAP-1 computer.

-By: Lincă Marius Gheorghe.
+By: Lincă Marius Gheorghe,

 Pitești, Argeș, Romania, Europe.